TerranceFinleyZ/imperial-tech/README.md

 February 14, 2024

 New paying client for Imperial-Tech web design!
-Building a Book website using Next.js: Link to The Ascendancy Paradox website
+Building a Book website using Next.js: ( https://theascendancyparadox-officialsite.netlify.app )

 February 15, 2024